Set up Silent Network Auth

 Step 5 - Fallback to One-Time Passcode

-If no mismatch is confirmed and SNA cannot complete (e.g., unsupported carrier, no SIM, or no cellular connectivity), fall back to an One-Time Passcode check to verify phone number possession.
+If no mismatch is confirmed and SNA cannot complete (for example, unsupported carrier, no SIM, or no cellular connectivity), fall back to an OTP check to verify phone number possession.
 This ensures continuity and coverage for all users while maintaining a layered security approach.

 Example workflow outcomes